 You create intuitive checklists.

 Images and videos explain test steps in a simple and understandable way.
 Mandatory fields ensure that employees do not skip any test step.
 Thanks to a modular structure, variant-specific test instructions can be created with little effort and the error-prone maximum list becomes superfluous.
-Intuitive process guidance ensures thorough quality inspection and thus reduces the number of undetected defects.
+Intuitive process description ensures thorough quality inspection and thus reduces the number of undetected defects.

 You enable a user-friendly information return.

 Free text fields provide sufficient space for detailed descriptions of findings.
 Quality inspectors take photos of findings in seconds with their tablet and save them directly in the checklist.
 This information enables you to clearly assess the defects discovered.

 You benefit from a reliable evaluation.

 Transmission errors are a thing of the past.
 All information and data collected is automatically saved and archived as a digital report.
 Through the connection to third-party systems, reports can be exported and stored in your ERP systems and MES.

 It is important to take a close look at the documentation process in order to identify potential errors.
 To counteract the quality risks mentioned above, intuitive and user-friendly checklists are needed in particular.

 With digital checklists, you increase efficiency and make better decisions.
 Read in our whitepaper how our software solution can help you!